 More Information: See the Cinema Tour page on the Belasco for some photos, including some nice interior shots by Bob Meza.
 The Cinema Treasures page has lots of historical lore.
 Jeff Bridges (aka vokoban) did the research on the Belasco's days as a movie theatre that finally got the venue a page on the site.
 Also see the Mayan Theatre page on Cinema Treasures for lots of discussion about the Belasco that went on before the theatre got its own page.

-Fine photos by Elizabeth Daniels accompany Dakota Smith's March 2011 Curbed L.A. story about the Belasco rebirth: "After 26 years, downtown's Belasco Theatre reopening."
+See Dakota Smith's March 2011 Curbed L.A. story about the Belasco rebirth: "After 26 years, downtown's Belasco Theatre reopening."
+The photos once with the article have vanished.
 Visit Mike Hume's fine page about the Belasco on his Historic Theatre Photography site.

-See Steve Shriver's 2011 "Belasco Theatre & Downtown Walkabout" photo set for some nice views taken at the 2011 LAHTF "all-about" tour of the building.
+Steve Shriver's 2011 "Belasco Theatre & Downtown Walkabout" photo set has nice views taken at the 2011 LAHTF "all-about" tour of the building.
 Also see the photo sets on Flickr by Jeff Bridges, Al Domasin and Eric Lynxwiler for many interesting views.

 The south storefront got a new restaurant tenant in 2017.
 Eater L.A. had the story about Les Coulisses moving in.
 It didn't last long.
 Thanks to Sandi Hemmerlein for spotting the story.